n76/OSM_OC_Buildings/README.md

 This results in 4,440 OSM OSM formatted chunk files.

 Since the county is not rectangular, a significant number of the extracted chunks are empty and are discarded after the script completes.
-This leaves (XXXX?) chunks to be imported.
+This leaves (1,761) chunks to be imported.

 ## Importing a Chunk